Medication Search - Januvia

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Januvia medication come in?
+What form(s) does Januvia come in?

 25 mg